21 Gift Ideas for 60-Year-Old Men (That They’ll Actually Want)

 When I am in the campervan or even out in the car I don’t take all my rusty tools with me.
 There are countless times that I have ruined butter knives using them as tools.
 I don’t have one of these but I can think of countless times that I’ve needed one.

-19. A Beanie Hat with LED Light and Built-In Headphones
+19. A Beanie Hat with LED Light (Bonus if it has built-in headphones)

 This clever beanie combines warmth, sound, and visibility — perfect for chilly walks or campsite evenings.
-I like this one because it also has Bluetooth headphones built in, which is ideal when I’m out walking and fed up with my earbuds falling out.
+I like the idea of one with Bluetooth headphones built in, which is ideal when I’m out walking and fed up with my earbuds falling out.
 It’s a hands-free, head-warming, music-playing multitasker!

 20. A Weekend Away (Without the Fuss)